susanna4153/studbud/README.md

 ## Challenges

 One immense challenge that I encountered during my development process was the presence of a **large file (151 mb!) in my parcel cache which prohibited me from pushing changes into github**.
-At this stage, I had a couple of componenents already half done so this was pretty frustrating.
+At this stage, I had a couple of components half done and there was about a week to the deadline so this was pretty frustrating.
 I tried deleting the parcel cache on git hub, then executing a git pull command to re-download my code, this time without the cache folder.
 This did not work.
 Ultimately, I created a new repository and migrated all my files.
 I also included a **git ignore** file in this new repository to exclude the parcel cache file from being pushed.
 One positive of this challenge was that it prompted me to **streamline and edit my code during the migration process** and delete unrelated plugins.
+In future, I aim to commit more frequently to ensure that issues like this do not arise.

 ## Reflection on the Development Journey